 Bryan found some very pricey software (for an RVer, “pricey” means anything over $25) from MicroVideo TV in Calgary, Alberta.
 Bryan arranged a one month trial and we were suddenly as rock solid as any commercial TV station.
 The ‘legacy’ version of the software has all we need, so that dropped the price substantially.
 Unfortunately that also means there’s no support for bugs since he no longer has a compiler to make changes.
 But the s/w has been running on many platforms in the US & Canada for several years, so the risk was small enough we jumped in.
 What a difference.
 Now we have a server playing the videos and another hand-me-down computer, donated by a park resident, which we use for administration of the system.
 This 2-computer configuration means we can now update schedules without taking the system off line.

-New Cooling Unit
+New Cooling Unit for the Norcold

 Spring & Summer in Santa Fe